 The partnership will bring together stakeholders from global public relations, financing, and activist communities to bring not only awareness but proven and successful mental wellness programs and education to people worldwide, with a primary focus on the world’s refugee population.

-Enhancing Civil Society Space at the United Nations
+|Enhancing Civil Society Space at the United Nations

-Lead: UN2020 and The Stimson Center
+Lead: UN2020, Together First, The Stimson Center

 Expand and ensure more coherent, inclusive, and collaborative participation of civil society in shaping decision-making and supporting programming across the United Nations system.